buildpacks/spec/distribution.md

   - each `run.images` MUST include an image
   - each `run.images` MAY include a list of mirrors (in the format `["mirror url", "mirror, url", ...]`)
 - either stack or build and run images MUST be provided.
+- lifecyle MAY be provided to specify a custom lifecycle - either uri or version (but not both) MUST be provided
+  - uri MUST be a locator for a valid lifecycle image (mutually exclusive with version)
+  - version MUST be a valid semver string (mutually exclusive with uri)

 #### `package.toml` (TOML)